 What support can students receive while taking tests and exams?

 We follow the guidelines laid down by the Joint Council for Qualifications (JCQ).
 A student may be eligible for access arrangements (such as extra time, supervised rest breaks or use of a reader) if s/he meets certain pre-defined criteria.

 For full information on access arrangements, click on the JCQ website: JCQ

-Students who are on the SEND register are automatically tested to ascertain if they meet the criteria.
+Students who are on the SEND register are automatically assessed to ascertain if they meet the criteria.
 Other students are nominated by parents or teachers.
 Only small numbers of students are granted permission to have special consideration for examinations.
 In this case, parents and students are informed well in advance of the examination.

 Students who have had support from the SEND Department have successfully applied to both Sixth Form and local colleges to continue study to post-KS5 (University).
 We offer careers advice to our students in years 9-11.

 - During year 11, the SENCO and her team will support students with SEN with applications for College or apprenticeships.
 Where necessary, students will be accompanied on visits and supported during this important transition.